Archive for the ‘how to’ Category

 What I’ve settled with:

 1) Domestic disputes are much scarier when you’re living together and legally married.
-Especially as M. and I took the old-fashioned route of courting first, then marrying, then moving in together.
+Especially as Mark and I took the old-fashioned route of courting first, then marrying, then moving in together.
 Highly stressful.

 2) Front-loaders do in fact require a different approach to laundry than top-loaders.
 You have to do a full load every time or else the machine gets unbalanced during the spin cycle.
 For our machine this isn’t fatal: it stops spinning, shakes the clothes around a bit, then tries again.
 But if the load is too small it will just keep trying forever and never really spin right.
 So it takes a bit of teeth-gritting to put things together that you wouldn’t have combined in a top-loader.
 Repeating to oneself that front-loaders are much gentler on clothes than top-loaders helps, as does viewing the washing process through the porthole and watching the machine toss your garments tenderly like an organic baby lettuce salad with raspberry-mustard dressing.